blacklightpy/vaultofknowledge/Implication of Caste for Moksha.md

 Now some people do interpret this to mean that the Guru realized that he was born to a Braahmana.
 But his mother was a Kshoodra, and the son of a Kshoodra and a Braahmana is a Chandaala as per the Dharma Shaasthras.

 And secondly, the same people point out that this is how Parashuraama found Karna to be a Kshathriya.
 But then, seeing one's qualities does not imply that it should come only through the "bloodline."
 This is an ancient mistake, which is disproven by current social awareness.

+### Special Objection: Brahma Soothras
+The Brahma Soothras have a section dealing with the possibility of initiation of Shoodras